Schw4lbe/CSV-Processing/dev-log.md

 ### new topics

-- update, delete db data
+- delete and add item to db

 ### initial steps to create prototype

-- send update to backend
-- update data in table
-- also consider row deletion
+- delete item
+- add item
 - export data in frontend
 - query data and store into new csv
 - make csv downloadable in frontend

 ### features for frontend

-- on button click save send data to update in backend
-- display updated result on frontend data table
 - have export button
 - on export button click prompt download directory
 - save downloaded file to harddrive

 ### features for backend

-- verify update data and sanatize data
-- handle new data rows from frontend
+- handle new data from frontend
-- handle deletions from existing data rows from frontend
+- handle deletions from existing data from frontend
 - provide csv export for download in frontend

 ### backlog